 Hometown: Edmonton, AB

-Lindsay Goff is a third year Secondary Education student at the University of Alberta in Edmonton, majoring in biology and minoring in art.
+Lindsay is going into her fourth year of Secondary Education at the University of Alberta and is majoring in biology and minoring in art; two subjects Lindsay has a deep passion for.
 This unusual combination reflects her love of practical knowledge and self-expression and she enjoys finding ways to combine these two passions.

 Languages spoken fluently (please include your native language if English is not your native language).